Korfi8267/Interstate/README.md

 The Packages page will be a bit small, really only hosting iOffice and perhaps a collage of images I've taken.
 However it will be the location of the latest announcement, but that's subject to change.

 ### Contact
-The Contact page hosts a few ways where you can find me, as well as info for each method describing the purpose of each.
-Depending on what you want do do, please choose wisely.
+The Contact page is planned to be merged with the Home Page to save on resources and to clean up general code.

 ## Known Issues
 ### M.B.S. link nonfunctional